 Sea Scout Ship 5/Navesink has an active crew, three of whom recently achieved their Sea Scout Apprentice rank.
 Based in the Red Bank area, the crew of Ship 5 is busy learning the skills that enable them to pilot and navigate boats and appreciate the maritime environment around NJ.
 Additionally, they interact with maritime organizations and Sea Scout ships in our region.

 The crew is also engaged in community service.
-They assisted in refurbishing the “Adam Hyler” garvey (owned by the NJ Friends of Clearwater), a Hankins skiff, and NMHA canoes.
+They assisted in refurbishing the “Adam Hyler” garvey (owned by the NJ Friends of Clearwater and now at Tuckerton Seaport), a Hankins skiff, and NMHA canoes.
 They are important volunteers for our canoeing events, River Rangers, and other activities.

 Every year since 2002, NMHA has invited presenters to speak on the maritime history of the New Jersey region.